 Style & Technique

-Manser primarily works in oil on canvas, drawn to the medium for its capacity for depth, luminosity, and gradual transformation.
-Through glazing and layered application, she builds complex surfaces where figures and environments emerge slowly over time.
-Light plays a central role in this process, not as an effect, but as a structuring element that gives the work spatial and emotional density.
+Noëmi Manser works primarily in oil on canvas, drawn to the medium for its capacity for depth, luminosity, and gradual transformation.
+Through glazing and repeated layering she builds complex surfaces where figures and environments emerge slowly over time.
+Light is not an effect in this work but a structuring element, one that gives each painting its spatial and emotional density.

 While her broader studio practice is rooted in intuitive research and exploratory drawing, Connecting Brains functions as a focused, outward-facing series.
 Its clarity and consistency allow the work to operate across contexts, including public space, where the faces interact directly with architectural surfaces and viewers' daily movement.